 South Carolina Tuition Grant

-Adult evening students who change their schedules from the original considered when tuition grant certification initially takes place may face return of funds for hours not completed.
+Online and graduate students who change their schedules during or after tuition grant certification may face return of funds for hours not completed.
 When the roster for the second disbursement arrives, the Financial Aid Office will check hours completed against hours certified and make adjustments where necessary.
 If additional hours have been taken or are scheduled, the Financial Aid Office may request additional funding from the Commission.
 The Commission will determine whether such requests may be granted.

 Appeals: The South Carolina Tuition Grant Commission will consider appeals when students face unusual circumstances which have hindered achievement of satisfactory academic progress during a previous year.
 Such conditions might include catastrophic events, unforeseen and unavoidable to the student.
 Information about appeals is available from the assistant director of financial aid.